 Are we limited to three sets of responses?

 Please keep in mind, I love talking about this stuff.
 And every time I am able to discuss these ideas with others, I learn something new.
 So if you would like to meet with me and discuss the course content, or if you would like to write something that you would like me to respond to, please email.
 We can meet and talk, and think, and wonder, and question, and find the joy in our pursuit of understanding.

 Final Grade Assignment

 |C+||70 – 74|

 |C-||60 – 64|

 The Book of Learning and Forgetting, by Frank Smith, Teachers College Press, 1998

-This book can be purchased at amazon.com for under $8.00.
+This book in used condition can be purchased at amazon.com for under $10.00.
 Given the current circumstances with the corona virus, we can only do our best at getting course materials.

-I have the first few chapters scanned and I will share those with you.
+I have the first few chapters scanned and I will share those with you in the first lecture.
 Hopefully that will give you time to get the textbook.
-If you are unable to get it, you will not be penalized in any way.
+If you are unable to get it, you will certainly not be penalized in any way (except for what you would otherwise learn from Smith).
 We will work around this inconvenience.

 Tentative Schedule Outline (Content will change.
 I can’t help it.
 Sometimes I want to share things that seem to come out of nowhere.)